Google Workspace Object Copied from External Drive with App Consent

 Install detection rules in Elastic Security

-Detect Google Workspace Object Copied to External Drive with App Consent in the Elastic Security detection engine by installing this rule into your Elastic Stack.
+Detect Google Workspace Object Copied from External Drive with App Consent in the Elastic Security detection engine by installing this rule into your Elastic Stack.